The Mummy (1959 film): Plot

 Meanwhile, Mehemet Bey, a devoted worshiper of Karnak, comes to Engerfield under the alias of Mehemet Atkil to wreak vengeance on the Bannings.
 He hires a pair of drunken carters, Pat and Mike, to bring the slumbering Kharis in a crate to his rented home, but the two men's drunken driving cause Kharis's crate to fall off and sink into a bog.
 Later, using the Scroll of Life, Mehemet exhorts Kharis to rise from the mud, then sends him to murder Stephen Banning.
 When Kharis kills Joseph Whemple the next night, John witnesses it.
 He shoots Kharis with a revolver at close range, but to no effect.

 Police Inspector Mulrooney is assigned to solve the murders but, because he is skeptical and deals only in "cold, hard facts", he does not believe John's incredible story about a killer mummy, even when John tells him that he is likely to be Kharis' third victim.
 While Mulrooney investigates, John notices that his wife Isobel bears an uncanny resemblance to Princess Ananka.
 Gathering testimonial evidence from other individuals in the community, Mulrooney slowly begins to wonder if the mummy is real.

-Mehemet Bey sends the mummy to the Bannings' home to slay his final victim.
+Mehemet sends the mummy to the Bannings' home to slay his final victim.
 However, when Isobel rushes to her husband's aid, Kharis sees her, releases John, and leaves.
-Mehemet Bey mistakenly believes that Kharis has completed his task, and prepares to return to Egypt.
-John, suspecting Mehemet Bey of being the one controlling the mummy, pays him a visit, much to Bey's surprise.
+Mehemet mistakenly believes that Kharis has completed his task, and prepares to return to Egypt.
+John, suspecting Mehemet of being the one controlling the mummy, pays him a visit, much to Mehemet's surprise.

-After John leaves, Mehemet Bey leads Kharis in a second attempt on John's life.
-The mummy knocks Mulrooney unconscious, while Mehemet Bey deals with another policeman guarding the house.
+After John leaves, Mehemet leads Kharis in a second attempt on John's life.
+The mummy knocks Mulrooney unconscious, while Mehemet deals with another policeman guarding the house.
 Kharis finds John in his study and starts to choke him.
-Alerted by John's shouts, Isobel runs to the house without Mulrooney; at first, the mummy does not recognize her, but John tells her to loosen her hair and the mummy releases John.
+Alerted by John's shouts, Isobel runs to the house without Mulrooney; at first, the mummy does not recognize her, but John tells her to loosen her hair, at which point the mummy releases John.
 When Mehemet orders Kharis to kill Isobel, he refuses; Mehemet tries to murder Isobel himself, but is killed by Kharis instead.
-The mummy carries the unconscious Isobel into the swamp, followed by John, Mulrooney and other policemen.
+The mummy carries the unconscious Isobel into the swamp, followed by John, Mulrooney, and other policemen.
 John yells to Isobel; when she regains consciousness, she tells Kharis to put her down.
 The mummy reluctantly obeys.
 When Isobel has moved away from him, the policemen open fire, causing Kharis to sink into a quagmire, taking the Scroll of Life with him.